 What are your assessments based on?

-We base our assessments on our training, years of experience working with and assessing gifted clients, as well as our research knowledge on giftedness, twice-/multi-exceptionality, and gifted-specific psychology.
+On a theoretical level, we use Jennifer Harvey Sallin's model of giftedness as a basis for our assessments.
+Additionally, we base our assessments on our training, years of experience working with and assessing gifted clients, as well as our research knowledge on giftedness, twice-/multi-exceptionality, and gifted-specific psychology.

 What if I'm unsure about being gifted?